SanjayDevadiga/Leacky_bucket_program_in_cpp/README.md

-This is one of the task given for us when I was doing my MCA.
+This is one of the task given for us when I was doing my degree

-Leaky bucket is a concept which comes under networking
+You can refer the above link for the understanding of leaky bucket : https://www.geeksforgeeks.org/leaky-bucket-algorithm/

-I could not found a code for the particular problem in online(in 2020)
+We were given a customized problem which had no solution on internet

 So I thought of uploading it